 - practical experience in delivering the STEPS Skills Program, using the Leader Manual, Group Workbook and STEPS Poster (pdf, 91kb)

-- skills and information about leading a STEPS Skills Program
+- skills and information about leading a STEPS Skills Program or STEPS Network Group

 - information about stroke and acquired brain injury

 - information and practical experience of the level of support and supervision from the STEPS Program staff that leaders can expect during local STEPS Skills Program delivery.

 The training will be provided by staff from ABIOS who are health professionals with expertise in dealing with families and people with brain injury.
 Training is delivered in flexible ways depending on communities' different needs across Queensland.
 We can travel to local communities by negotiation.
 The benefits to Leaders might include:

 - access to a STEPS Program / ABIOS Staff who are a group of professionals with expertise in brain injury for ongoing education and support about brain injury